msrocean/Tik_Tok/README.md

 ### Data Representation

+The data used for training and testing the model consists of network traffic examples from various sources of data as mentioned above.
+All examples are converted to sequences in which we ignore packet size and timestamps and only store the traffic direction of each packet, with +1 and -1 representing outgoing and incoming packets, respectively.

+The sequences are trimmed or padded with 0’s as need to reach a fixed length of 5,000 packets.
+Thus, the input forms a 1-D array of [1 x 5000].

 We have experiments with **four** types of **data representation**.
 We explain each of the data representation as follows: